 Most of all, truly accept your child.
 Especially when they are at their worst.
 That is when they need your love the most.
 Don’t put conditions on your love or acceptance.

 Some common methods of discipline require children to work for our approval and love.
 “Don’t come out of your room until you can behave,” or “Don’t talk to me until you can use a proper tone of voice.”
-Statements like these tell children we have conditions for our acceptance and love of them.
+Statements like these tell children we have conditions for accepting and loving them.

 Positive parenting is an effective way to provide children with kind and firm guidance.
-Positive parenting sets the foundation for mutual respect and a strong parent-child connection that last a lifetime.
+Positive parenting sets the foundation for mutual respect and a strong parent-child connection that lasts a lifetime.